About the WELL Building Standard

-Integrating the performance thresholds after the design/prescriptive green building work was done.
+WELL integrates performance thresholds after the design/prescriptive green building work has been completed.
 Additionally, behavior and human resource optimization for wellness are addressed in the Standard.
 WELL and LEED are complimentary building standards and do not compete with one another.

 By integrating more wellness into the built environment, we encourage healthy lifestyles.
-The business case is made for lower health insurance premiums, less absenteeism, higher productivity, and more.
+The business case is for lower health insurance premiums, less absenteeism, higher productivity, and more.
 After all, people spend around 90% of their time indoors (Source: EPA).

 WELL Building Standard is grounded in research.
 Medical, scientific, and building system research.
 How can building systems improve health systems?
-Paul Scialla at Delos pioneered this standard and when he says they took architects and doctors and put them in a room, they really did!
-Continued work with the Mayo and Cleveland Clinics, for example, add credibility to each feature within the WELL Building Standard.
+Paul Scialla at Delos pioneered this standard, and when he says they took architects and doctors and put them in a room, they really did!
+Continued work with the Mayo and Cleveland Clinics, for example, adds credibility to each feature within the WELL Building Standard.

 Buildings/projects get certified.
 People get accredited.
 WELL Certification is achieved when projects demonstrate all Preconditions.
 Preconditions are core wellness features required for all levels of WELL certification.
-WELL provides flexibility when selecting Features (like LEED credits) that best meet the project?s goals.
+WELL provides flexibility when selecting Features (like LEED credits) that best meet the project’s goals.

 WELL Certification is based on performance and requires a passing score in each of the seven categories of the WELL Building Standard.
 WELL Certification is awarded at one of three levels: Silver, Gold, and Platinum.

 - To earn Silver, you have to meet all of the preconditions.

 - To earn Gold, you have to earn 40% of the applicable optimizations and all preconditions.